Fort Minor: Singles

+"—" denotes a recording that did not chart or was not released in that territory.

 Fort Minor Militia exclusive tracks

 Militia is the debut studio EP for Fort Minor's official fan club, known as the "Fort Minor Militia".
 Subscribers were given exclusive tracks for digital download that were never officially released, with the exception of "Kenji (Interview Version)" and "Believe Me (Club Remix)", which were later released to Linkin Park and Styles of Beyond's official websites respectively.
 These tracks are sometimes referred to as the Fort Minor Militia EP.